 When the Gathering of the Clans moved to Pugwash in 1951, part of the preparations of this Scottish festival was the changes in the existing street names of the Village.
 Pugwash became the first community in North America to have bilingual English/Gaelic signs and they have been maintained in both languages ever since.

-Click on the links below to hear how each street name sounds in Gaelic.
-Look below for how other places, common words or phrases are pronounced.
+Click on the buttons or phtotos to hear how each street name sounds in Gaelic.
+Look in the section below for how other places, common words or phrases are pronounced.